undreamai/LLMUnity/README.md

 </sub>

 ## At a glance
 - 💻 Cross-platform!
-Windows, Linux and macOS ([versions](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#supported-oses))
+Windows, Linux and macOS
 - 🏠 Runs locally without internet access.
 No data ever leave the game!
-- ⚡ Blazing fast inference on CPU and GPU (Nvidia and AMD)
+- ⚡ Blazing fast inference on CPU and GPU (Nvidia, AMD, Apple Metal)
-- 🤗 Support of the major LLM models ([models](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#description))
+- 🤗 Support of the major LLM models
 - 🔧 Easy to setup, call with a single line of code
 - 💰 Free to use for both personal and commercial purposes